betadots/puppet-dev-tools/README.md

 docker run --rm -v $(pwd):/repo ghcr.io/betadots/puppet-dev-tools:latest \
 /bin/bash -c "bundle install && bundle exec onceover run spec --force --trace --parallel"
 ```

+### A note on using puppet catalog-diff

+The voxpupuli catalog-diff module and its dependencies (puppetdb-termini) are part of this container.

+To allow running `puppet catalog diff` one must unset the GEM_HOME variable `unset GEM_HOME` and can then run puppet using the full path: `unset GEM_HOME && /opt/puppetlabs/puppet/bin/puppet --version`

 <!-- Everything below the Rake Tasks header will be overwritten by build.sh -->